cloudposse/terraform-aws-components/modules/eks/prometheus-scraper/README.md

 ### Authenticating with EKS

-In order for this managed collector to authenticate with the EKS cluster, add update auth map after deploying.
+In order for this managed collector to authenticate with the EKS cluster, update auth map after deploying.

 Note the `scraper_role_arn` and `clusterrole_username` outputs and set them to `rolearn` and `username` respectively with the `map_additional_iam_roles` input for `eks/cluster`.